anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 ## Use of a too inclusive DNS name

 Some CDNs make all customer content at a single URL (such as s3.amazonaws.com).
 This seems to be ideal from a MUD point of view: a completely predictable URL.
 The problem is that a compromised device could then connect to any S3 bucket, potentially attacking other buckets.

 The MUD ACLs provide only for permitting end points and do not filter URLs (nor could filtering be enforced within HTTPS).

 # DNS privacy and outsourcing vs MUD controllers

 {{RFC 7858}} and {{RFC 8094}} provide for DNS over TLS and DTLS.
-Other recent proposals including doing DNS over HTTP.
-But, even with traditional DNS over Port-53 (Do53), it is possible to oursource DNS queries to other places such as the QuadX systems ([QUADX reference]).
+{{I-D.dnsop-terminology-ter}} details the terms.
+But, even with traditional DNS over Port-53 (Do53), it is possible to oursource DNS queries to other places such as the QuadX systems ([I-D.dnsop-terminology-ter] section Y).

 There are significant privacy issues with having IoT devices sending their DNS queries to an outside entity.
 Doing it over a secure transport (DoT/DoH) is clearly better than doing so on port 53.
 The providers of the secure resolver service will still see the IoT device queries.

 A described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.
-Use of the [QUADX] resolvers at first seems to present less of a problem than use of some other less well known resolver.
-While any system may use [QUADX], in most cases those services are massively replicated via anycast.
-A MUD controller still needs to be able to get talk to the same anycast instance as the IoT device to be assured that it gets the same response.
+Use of the QuadX resolvers at first seems to present less of a problem than use of some other less well known resolver.
+While any system may use QuadX, in most cases those services are massively replicated via anycast: there is no guarantee that a MUD controller will speak to the same instance, or get the same geographic anycast result.

 # Recommendations to IoT device manufacturer on MUD and DNS usage

 Inclusion of a MUD file with IoT devices is operationally quite simple.
 It requires only a few small changes to the DHCP client code to express the MUD URL.
 It can even be done without code changes via the use of a QR code affixed to the packaging (see {{-securehomegateway-mud}}).